Castux/SnakeEyes/docs.md

 `condition` can either be a function (returning true for the outcomes that trigger the reroll), or a single value (the only outcome that triggers a reroll).

+### Die:sum()

+For a die with arrays of numbers as outcomes, return a new die whose outcomes are the sums of these arrays.

 ## `DiceCollection` object

 `DiceCollection` objects are created with the `..` operator for `Die` and `DiceCollection` (eg. `a .. b .. c`), or multiplying a die to the left by a number (`4 * d5`).

-The core method for `DiceCollection` is `apply`.
+The core methods for `DiceCollection` are `apply` and `accumulate`.
 Every other method is provided as a convenient shortcut for common dice computations.
+Note that `apply` goes through every possible combination of outcomes of the entire collection, which is much less efficient than `accumulate`, which combines the dice one by one.

+Whenever possible, it is recommended to avoid `apply` and use either `accumulate`, or any of the other built-in methods which are based on it.

 ### DiceCollection:apply(func)